catalinii/minisatip/README.md

 * -m xx: simulate xx as local mac address, generates UUID based on mac
 	* eg: -m 001122334455

-* -Z --nopm ADAPTER1,ADAPTER2-ADAPTER4[,..] - specify no power management for the adapters (does not turn power off)
+* -Z --adapter-timeout ADAPTER1,ADAPTER2-ADAPTER4[,..]:TIMEOUT - specify the timeout for the adapters (0 enabled infinite timeout)
-	eg: --nopm 1-2
+	eg: --adapter-timeout 1-2:30
-	- turns off power management for adapter 1 to 2 --nopm *
+	- sets the timeouts for adapter 1 and 2 to 30 seconds
+	--adapter-timeout *:0
-	- turns off power management for all adapters (recommended instead of --nopm 0-32)
+	- turns off power management for all adapters (recommended instead of --adapter-timeout 0-32:0)
 	- required for some Unicable LNBs

 * -n --netceiver if:count: use network interface <if> (default vlan4) and look for <count> netceivers